 A stint with the Nitty Gritty Dirt Band led to the formation of The Corvettes, which later resulted in long-term touring relationships with Linda Ronstadt and John Stewart.
 He contributed to pivotal session gigs with Leonard Cohen, James Taylor, and Hoyt Axton while crossing paths with Sly Stone, Sonny and Cher, Gram Parsons, Gene Vincent, Jim Morrison, Frank Zappa, and even Walt Disney and Hugh Hefner.

-Raised in the Los Angeles suburb of Claremont, California, Chris Darrow came of age with the sounds of Ritchie Valens and the Everly Brothers on the radio.
-He was encouraged to explore his musical curiosities at a small, family-run music shop, Claremont’s Folk Music Center, where he purchased his first guitar at age 13.
-“The Folk Music Center was a godsend to a kid like me who wanted to play guitar and learn about folk music,” marvels Darrow, who at age, 73, still resides in Claremont.
+Son of artist, cartoonist, and Scripps College professor, Paul Darrow, Chris was born on July 30, 1944 and raised in the Los Angeles suburb of Claremont, California.
+Chris came of age with the sounds of Ritchie Valens and the Everly Brothers on the radio and was encouraged to explore his musical curiosities at a small, family-run music shop, Claremont’s Folk Music Center, where he purchased his first guitar at age 13.
+“The Folk Music Center was a godsend to a kid like me who wanted to play guitar and learn about folk music,” marveled Darrow.
 “You could take an instrument home and play it while you were paying it off.”
-Ben Harper, grandson of shop owners Charles and Dot Chase, would later record a cover of Darrow’s “Whipping Boy” as the lead single for his major label debut.
-At nearby Pitzer College, Chris spent two years assisting respected folklorist Guy Carawan, who was teaching American Folk Life Studies.
+Ben Harper, grandson of shop owners Charles and Dorothy Chase, would later record a cover of Darrow’s “Whipping Boy” as the lead single for his major label debut.
+After graduating from Claremont High School in 1962, Darrow attended nearby Pitzer College, where he spent two years assisting respected folklorist Guy Carawan, who was teaching an American Folk Life Studies course.
 Carawan is responsible for introducing the world to iconic protest anthem “We Shall Overcome.”

 Following Kaleidoscope’s set, Leonard Cohen approached the band about playing on his forthcoming album and they agreed to help.
 The next day, Darrow, Lindley, and Buda sat in Cohen’s apartment learning to play compositions that would become debut masterwork, Songs of Leonard Cohen.
 “Boy you guys really saved me when I did my first album in New York,” remarked Leonard Cohen upon meeting Chris Darrow face to face for the first time in 34 years.
 Playing bass on the sessions with Cohen, Darrow appears on album tracks “So Long Marianne” and “Teachers.”
 The Kaleidoscope/Cohen collaborations that didn’t make Songs of Leonard Cohen’s final cut were later resurrected for use in Robert Altman’s film, McCabe and Mrs. Miller, including alternate versions of “Sisters of Mercy” and “The Stranger Song.”

 After seeing them perform in New York City, Chris Darrow next joined the Nitty Gritty Dirt Band and returned to Los Angeles as an official member of the group.
-Chris recorded two albums with the Dirt Band including 1968’s Rare Junk, also appearing in a cameo with the band in the Clint Eastwood musical, Paint Your Wagon.
+Chris recorded two albums with the Dirt Band including 1968’s Rare Junk, also appearing in a cameo with the band in the 1969 western musical, Paint Your Wagon, staring Clint Eastwood.

 While playing with Ronstadt in New York, Chris Darrow spotted Peter Asher checking into the band’s hotel.
 It was 1969 and Asher was fresh from his gig at Apple Records where he had given a young James Taylor his first record deal and was about to take on the position as Director of A&R for MGM Records.
 In addition to performing in Ronstadt’s band, Darrow had also done occasional work as her road manager and seizing the opportunity in front of him, Darrow extended an invite to Asher to come see their show at The Bitter End.
 Five years later, Asher would go on to produce hit records for Linda Ronstadt.
 Asher had also extended the offer to produce The Corvettes for MGM, but by the end of the band’s stay in New York, Bernie Leadon had been recruited into the Flying Burrito Brothers and John Ware and John London became part of Mike Nesmith’s First National Band.
 Though an MGM deal for the Corvettes never transpired, Asher later called on Darrow to provide fiddle and violin on James Taylor’s wildly popular second album Sweet Baby James.